 - Carry out steps toward meeting the MPCA’s “Swimmable, fishable, fixable?” water quality standards and explore additional comprehensive storm water management and water quality improvement strategies.

-- Work collaboratively between City departments to reduce redundant expenditures and ensure utility budgets are adequately funded to maintain aging infrastructure systems.
+- Work collaboratively between City departments to ensure utility budgets are adequately funded to maintain aging infrastructure systems.

 - Analyze possible climate change implications for water resources and infrastructure.

-- Revise site plan review standards to require soil amendments for all disturbed areas that will be vegetated post-construction improved soil conditions and native plantings on projects.
+- Revise site plan review standards to require soil amendments for all disturbed areas that will be vegetated post-construction.

-- Continue surface water monitoring activities with watershed management organizations and other agencies.
+- Continue water monitoring activities with watershed management organizations and other agencies and pursue coordinated mitigation strategies where appropriate.

 - Continue providing safe high-quality drinking water while being a steward of public resources and infrastructure.